vickmuir/Backup/restoring-evault-bmr-system-volume-image.md

 ## Restoring from the Evault BMR Rescue Kernel

 Once the Evault BMR Rescue Kernel transaction has loaded you can chose to access it in 2 different ways.
-One way being a vnc client and the private/public ip address of your server and the password that is listed in the {{site.data.keyword.slportal}} and the other way being the KVM console of your ipmi card.
+One way being a vnc client and the private/public ip address of your server and the password that is listed in the {{site.data.keyword.slportal}} and the other way being the KVM console of your IPMI card.
 Either of these ways will work out well.
 Upon logging into the Evault BMR Rescue Kernel for the first time, you are greeted with the language selection screen as shown below.

 1. Select the language of your choice and click **OK**.
 <br/>![Figure 1: BMR Language selection](/images/bmr1.png)<br/> This brings you to the license agreement for the software.